okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/anything-as-a-source/index.md

 ### Bulk deactivate user data

-When users have been deactivated or deleted from your HR source, you need to reflect that status in Okta.
-Okta does not delete user profile objects, it deactivates the users that are no longer active.
+When users are deactivated or deleted from your HR source, you need to reflect that status in Okta.
+Okta doesn't delete user profile objects, it deactivates the users that are no longer active.
 Use these steps to deactivate a set of user data profiles from Okta.

 1. [Create an Import Session](/docs/reference/api/xaas/):